oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/12-create-calculated-measures.md

 Estimated Time:  5 minutes.

+### Objectives

+In this lab you will:

+- Create a calculated measure.

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1  Create a Calculated Measure

 Create a calculated measure that returns the Percent Change in Sales